 Registration is a two-part process using the COURSES system: the bidding period and the add/drop period.
-An automated bidding algorithm enrolls students in courses based on the number of points bid for courses and a fixed set of criteria per the Academic Policies Guide.
+An automated bidding algorithm enrolls students in courses based on the number of points bid for courses and a fixed set of criteria described below.

 COURSES will not permit you to submit a bid for courses under the following conditions: